Contentious Probate Solicitors

 • Proven results: We’ve helped clients recover over £10 million in disputed inheritances, secure their rightful homes, and hold executors to account.

-• Specialist solicitors: Our team specialises in contentious probate, not just general disputes.
+• Specialist solicitors: Our team specialises in contentious wills, estates and probate, not just general disputes.
 You’ll work with lawyers who understand the technical law and the human dynamics.

 • Clear advice and fast action: We explain your rights in plain English.
 We act quickly when delays put your inheritance at risk, and we stay by your side at every step.